-A joint is where two bones meet.
+The place where two bones meet is called a joint.
 Joints allow movement and flexibility of various parts of the body.
 The movement of the bones is caused by muscles which pull on tendons that are attached to bone.
 Cartilage covers the end of bones.
 Between the cartilage of two bones that form a joint there is a small amount of thick fluid called synovial fluid.
 This lubricates the joint, which allows smooth movement between the bones.

 The synovium is the tissue that surrounds a joint.
 Synovial fluid is made by cells of the synovium.
 The outer part of the synovium is called the capsule.
 This is tough, gives the joint stability, and stops the bones from moving out of joint.
 Surrounding ligaments and muscles also help to give support and stability to joints.

-RA is thought to be an autoimmune disease.
-The immune system normally makes antibodies (small proteins) to attack bacteria, viruses, and other germs.
-In people with autoimmune diseases, the immune system makes antibodies against tissues of the body.
+RA is thought to be an autoimmune disease - your own immune system, which usually fights off germs, accidentally attacks your body.
 It is not clear why this happens.
 Some people have a tendency to develop autoimmune diseases.
 In such people, something might trigger the immune system to attack the body's own tissues.
 The trigger is not known.

 The common main symptoms are pain and stiffness of affected joints.
 The stiffness is usually worse first thing in the morning, or after you have been resting.
 The inflammation causes swelling around the affected joints.